deel-ai/xplique/docs/api/attributions/methods/hsic.md

 !!!tip
     We recommend using a grid size of $7 \times 7$ to define the image patches.
 The paper uses a number of forwards of $1500$ to obtain the most faithful explanations and $750$ for a more budget - but still faithful - version.

+!!!info
+    To explain small objects in images, it may be necessary to increase the `grid_size`, which also requires an increase in `nb_design`.
+However, increasing both may impact the memory usage and result in out of memory errors, hence, setting `estimator_batch_size` parameter enables a limited usage of the memory.
+Note that the classical `batch_size` correspond to the batch_size used in the model call, here `estimator_batch_size` is intern to the method estimator.

 ## Example